juadiegooo/PROYECTO-PROG2/NUTRITION/README.md

 Note: Patient IDs and Diet Plan IDs are used to associate patients with their respective diet plans.
 Ensure that IDs are unique to avoid conflicts.

 ## Author
-Juan Diego Henao Quintero
+Juan Diego Henao Quintero -
-Valntina Galvis Nieto
+Valentina Galvis Nieto